 Handling events in apps for SharePoint

-Get a quick overview of how to handle events that occur in apps for SharePoint.
+Get a quick overview of how to handle events that occur in cloud apps for SharePoint.

 Applies to: apps for SharePoint | Office 365 | SharePoint Server 2013

-To handle events in an app for SharePoint, you create remote event receivers and app event receivers.
+To handle events in a cloud app for SharePoint, you create remote event receivers and app event receivers.
 Remote event receivers handle events that occur to an item in the app, such as a list, a list item, or a web.
 These events resemble those in a traditional SharePoint solution, except that they can work with the remote components of the app for SharePoint.
-App event receivers handle events that occur to the app itself, such as when it's installed or deleted.
+App event receivers handle events that occur to the app itself, such as when it's installed, uninstalled, or upgraded.

-When you add a remote event receiver to an app for SharePoint, the following actions occur:
+When you add a remote event receiver to a cloud app for SharePoint, the following actions occur:

 To process remote events, your solution needs a web application, so one is added if one doesn't already exist.
 That application is then used as the host web application for the app for SharePoint.